-If you like a lot of intensity and tannin in your red wine, do a search and you’ll find varietal Petit Verdot made here in Napa Valley and some other – mostly new-world – wine regions.
-Continue reading
+What to expect If you like a lot of intensity and tannin in your red wine, do a search and you’ll find varietal Petit Verdot made here in Napa Valley and some other – mostly new-world – wine regions.
+Continue reading →

 Since we started out with the King of Grapes, Cabernet Sauvignon, it seems only proper to follow up with Cab’s good buddy, Merlot.

 The Biggest Question One of the most common questions I hear at seminars and classes is “What’s the difference between Cabernet and Merlot?”
 It’s a good question, too, because even winemakers often mix up the two in blind tastings.
 Perhaps that’s the reason they blend so well – they’re similar.

 The most important difference is that Merlot is thin skinned, compared to Cabernet, and slightly plumper, so it can be lighter in color and body (the grape skins are the source of all the color and most of the flavor, texture and tannin in red wine.)
 And, it’s less tannic, which translates to early drinking enjoyment, right?
 Merlot often shows red fruit intermingled with black, where Cab is firmly in black territory.
 And, it’s a bit more herbaceous and leaves a fleshy impression where Cabernet comes off as more structured (tannic) and austere.
 I love Jancis Robinson’s characterization of Merlot as “Cabernet without the pain.”